gameplay3d/gameplay-deps/README.md

 you want to build.
 To do that:

 ```
-$ cd android-ndk-r12e
+$ cd android-ndk-r12
-$ ./build/tools/make-standalone-toolchain.sh --platform=android-16 --arch=arm --install-dir=/path/to/android-toolchain-arm
+$ ./build/tools/make-standalone-toolchain.sh --platform=android-24 --arch=arm --install-dir=/path/to/android-toolchain-arm
-$ ./build/tools/make-standalone-toolchain.sh --platform=android-16 --arch=x86 --install-dir=/path/to/android-toolchain-x86
 ```

-This will install the standalone toolchain directories in /path/to/android-toolchain-arm (for armeabi-v7a) and /path/to/android-toolchain-x86 (for x86, usually simulator).
+This will install the standalone toolchain directories in:
+/path/to/android-toolchain-arm (for armeabi-v7a)

 ## Android Compiling